 Identity syncing is the process of tracking web and mobile behaviors and using them to resolve identities and/or aggregate identifiers from associated systems in real or near real time.
 This is the primary way of making profiles within a customer data platform (CDP) addressable.

-Check out the video below to learn more about how CDPs, MDMs and other technologies help resolve customer identities:
+Watch the video below to learn more about how CDPs, MDMs and other technologies help resolve customer identities:

 Identity enrichment is the process of either expanding the truth set of a profile or cleansing specific fields and attributes associated with it.
 This is usually done by syncing second-party and/or third-party data sources with an identity-stitched, first-party profile.

-For example, we may have a solid understanding of “Zach” based on his records within company-owned systems (first-party data), but enriching his profile with other data sources (second- and third-party) would help us create a more complete profile, adding details such as media preferences, content affinities and general demographic attributes.
+For example, we may have a solid understanding of “Zach” based on his records within company-owned systems (first-party data), but enriching his profile with other data sources (second- and third-party data) would help us create a more complete profile, adding details such as media preferences, content affinities and general demographic attributes.

 Identity graphs are the primary output of identity resolution.
 They act as the underlying data structure and contain all the elements that make up a marketing profile.